telerik/xaml-docs/controls/radcallout/how-to/map-integration.md

 # Integrate the RadCallout control inside RadMap

-This tutorial will walk you through the steps to integrate RadCallout control inside the RadMap.
-In this example, we will show how to open RadCallout with additional information regarding the clicked PushPin element on the map.
+This tutorial will walk you through the steps to integrate the RadCallout control inside the RadMap.
+In this example, we will show how to open a RadCallout with additional information regarding the clicked PushPin element on the map.

 First, we will set-up our RadMap control.
 We will create a collection of business objects, which represent the desired data and populate the visualization layer.